 If an event of default shall occur and be continuing under the Credit Agreement, the commitments under the Credit Agreement may be terminated and the principal amount outstanding under the Credit Agreement, together with all accrued unpaid interest and other amounts owing in respect thereof, may be declared immediately due and payable.

-As a result of the refinancing of its previous credit facility, the Company wrote off \$0.9 million of DFCs during 2017.
+As a result of refinancings of its previous credit facility, the Company wrote off \$0.2 million, \$2.0 million and \$0.9 million of DFCs during 2019, 2018 and 2017, respectively.

 \$700 Million Revolving Credit Facility